josunefon/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

 ### Parameter: `extensionGuestConfigurationExtension`

 The configuration for the [Guest Configuration] extension.
 Must at least contain the ["enabled": true] property to be executed.
-Needs a managed identy.
+Needs a managed identity.

 - Required: No
 - Type: object